thorenscientific/documentation/docs/solutions/reference-designs/eval-ad9213-dual/quickstart/stratix10.rst

 - PDF Documents: Software License, Quickstart Guide, Manual Calibration Guide
 - VisualAnalog (software from analog.com) Canvases for viewing FFTs
+- Serial terminal of your choice to connect to the board via UART

 Setup and connection
 -------------------------------------------------------------------------------